Meet Our Vendors

 Lenhartsville, PA 19534

 Since 1948 folks have been coming to Scholl Orchards, Bethlehem, Pennsylvania, for their superior home grown fruits.
-The Scholl Family offers its customers fresh, hand-picked peaches, nectarines, pears, apples, plums, sour cherries and cider.
+The Scholl Family offers its customers fresh, hand-picked peaches, nectarines, pears, apples, plums, and sour cherries.
+They also offer a full range of value-added products including apple cider, apple cider donuts, apple cider vinegar, fruit butters, ketchup, tomato sauce, and hot sauces.
 Scholl’s practices Integrated Pest Management (IPM) and strives to grow the highest quality, best-tasting fruit imaginable.
 They also offer a variety of vegetables, melons, pumpkins and gourds.

 3057 Center Street,

 Bethlehem, PA 18017

 Twin Maple Farms – begins selling at EFM in mid-July

 Twin Maple Farms is a third and fourth generation potato, vegetable, and grain farm owned and operated by the Hunsicker family.
 Garry Hunsicker’s mission is to preserve the farm in memory of his grandfather Earl, his father Ray, and their families.
 Without their foresight, hard work, and perseverance Twin Maple Farms would not have survived, and Garry and his family continue to do so by keeping Twin Maple Farms a self-sustaining farm through hard work, modern farm practices, and quality products.

 Twin Maple’s stand at the Easton Farmers Market offers freshly picked, non-GMO sweet corn that is grown less than 12 miles from the market.